 Jefferson Memorial Funeral Home and Gardens will direct the service.

-To send flowers to Woodrow's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Woodrow "Pete" Atchison, please visit our floral store.